-You may be surprised to hear that the attic is one part of your home that can actually offer significant energy savings.
-Without the proper amount of attic insulation in place to trap the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more accurately...out the roof.
+You may be surprised to hear that the attic is one area of your home that can actually offer significant energy savings.
+Without the right amount of attic insulation in place to keep the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more precisely...out the roof.

 Why Insulating Your Attic Matters

 You may be questioning how an area that is mainly used for storage purposes can be so important to your home’s energy efficiency.
 Proper attic insulation and ventilation play important roles in regulating the temperature and total comfort level in your home during all seasons.
 Attic insulation is a critical part of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.